Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 - logistics refers to distribution and also includes; transportation, use of storage and material handling and packaging.
 - distribution refers to the ways of getting the goods or services to the customer.

+Transportation
+- relates to the physical movement of inventories.
+	- storage involves finding a secure place to hold stock